SpikeFI/SpikeFI/README.md

 *SpikeFI* is delivered with a trained SNN model for each of the above datasets.
 The network architectures and dataset classes in PyTorch are located at `examples/demo/architectures` and the trained instances at `examples/demo/models`.
 The network configuration parameters, necessary for the SLAYER framework, can be found at `examples/demo/config`.

-<u>Attention:</u> Please note that the parameter `training.path.root_dir` inside each `.yaml` configuration file needs to agree with the `DEST_DIR` argument as it was set during the installation of the corresponding dataset.
-By default, this parameter is set to the default path of each dataset path.
-If another path is selected as destination or the dataset files are moved after installation, then the configuration files need to be updated.

 ### Examples

 The *examples* directory contains indicative cases of using *SpikeFI* in various scenarios, demonstrating how to use the framework's features and capabilities.